 Bay Lane in the centre of Byron boasts a slew of trendy restaurants and wine bars, like the newly-launched Supernatural - Byron's first-ever natural wine bar with a diverse and surprising offering of over 50 natural wines - just because you can't have a drink doesn't mean your partner can't enjoy a tipple!
 A long lunch at Byron classics like The Farm or Harvest are also a must.

 But our best meal of the trip was at Byron's buzzing Vietnamese eatery, Light Years.
-Their fried eggplant was out-of-this-world delicious while their turmeric and coconut cauliflower curry really hit the spot.
+Their fried eggplant was out-of-this-world delicious while their turmeric and coconut cauliflower curry really hit the spot for this ravenous preggo writer.

 Our final few nights of the trip were spent at The Byron at Byron Resort & Spa, a luxurious resort which feels like you've stepped straight into a secluded tropical rainforest in the middle of Bali, when in fact you're only a few minutes from the centre of town.